JFigueroa8/Unsplash-Image-Search/README.md

 # Unsplash-Image-Search
 # Build an Image Search App with:
-## Vanilla JS and React.js
+## Vanilla JS, React.js and Vue.js

-Both apps will connect to the Unsplash Image Search API.
+Apps will connect to the Unsplash Image Search API.

-Both apps will use the skeleton CSS framework:
+Apps will use the skeleton CSS framework:

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/skeleton/2.0.4/skeleton.min.css">